Transitioning to GA4: Measuring Performance from UA to GA4

 Set Up GA4 ASAP

 Install a new GA4 tracking code on your website immediately.
-This enables your team to record data in both UA and GA4, enabling you to compare results.
+This enables your web design services provider and team to record data in both UA and GA4, enabling you to compare results.

 Analyze Your Data